komposter/CommunityPowerEA.com/_docs/signals-and-filters.md

    * Price on current bar depends on the [Use price](#use-price) parameter
    * Price on previous bar = **Open** price of the previous bar

+MA on the current bar is corrected by the half of the ['normal' spread](/docs/signals-and-filters#m1-bars-to-calculate-normal-spread).
+Thus, signals for the symbols with high spread will be symmetrical.

 <br />

 ### TimeFrame